MuditAggarwal1/CashMate/README.md

 When adding income or expenses, users can include descriptions to provide context for each transaction.

+**Transaction Deletion**:

+Users have the ability to delete any transaction they’ve recorded.
+Whether it’s an incorrect entry or a duplicate, CashMate allows users to remove unwanted records.
+This feature ensures data accuracy and keeps the transaction history clean.

 In summary, **CashMate** is a comprehensive money management app that combines security, customization, and insightful features.
 Whether you’re tracking daily expenses or planning for the future, CashMate has you covered!